Resilient Sydney’s Diverse and Affordable and Diverse Housing Project

 The 100 Resilient Cities Initiative has long recognised that affordable housing is a foundation of successful communities and placemaking for our global cities.
 All 33 Sydney Councils are active members of Resilient Sydney, with the City of Sydney facilitating.

-At the forum for CEOs, General Managers, and their delegates met in April 2021 to discuss council-instigated affordable housing projects, participants agreed to continue to work together on common issues and share learnings with the aim of delivering local affordable rental housing projects.
+CEOs, General Managers, and their delegates met in April 2021 to discuss council-instigated affordable housing projects, participants agreed to continue to work together on common issues and share learnings with the aim of delivering local affordable rental housing projects.
 The forum established a steering committee of senior council officers, representatives of Resilient Sydney, SSROC Secretariat, the Greater Sydney Commission and the Department of Planning and Environment (DPE).

-The steering committee developed a workplan built on three critical work areas identified by the forum participants:
+The steering committee developed a work plan built on three critical work areas identified by the forum participants:

 - improved data;